NuCOS/angular-bokeh/Readme.md

 ```bash
 ./setup.sh
 ```

+If you install the Node dependencies manually, run `npm install --legacy-peer-deps` to avoid Angular peer dependency conflicts.
+The provided `./setup.sh` script already uses this flag.

 This repository now targets **Bokeh 3.x** and **Angular 12**.
 Make sure the Bokeh-JS version referenced in `client/src/index.html` matches the installed